lkodinsson/MARS/Fantasy/Skills.md

 ### Upgrading Items

 Crafting can also be used to improve items from one quality to the next by treating the difference in item value as the cost of the item.
-Items in progress cannot be used until completed.
+You cannot upgrade into a quality with a cost reduction.

 > ##### Upgrade Example
 > ___